WProbot/postbin/README.md

 ### How it works

 When you run `./postbin` a key is generated.
 This is a simple way to ignore requests from unknown clients.

+Append this key to the url `<server>/key`.
+Look below for curl examples on this.
 ```bash
 postbin$ ./postbin
 key:  4a407d07-04fb-4cb9-b839-e95ed351820d